madajaju/EDT/docs/briefs/edw-14/de/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Die Neuigkeiten in der digitalen Transformation für die Woche vom 8.
-Mai 2023 sind wie folgt:
+summary: News in Digital Transformation for the week of May 8, 2023 including
 video: https://youtu.be/
-description: Die Neuigkeiten in der digitalen Transformation für die Woche vom 8.
-Mai 2023 sind wie folgt:
+description: News in Digital Transformation for the week of May 8, 2023 including
 ---